Chapter 4 : Do I still like you?

 ‘Who is she?’
 I take a better look at the other boy next to Lewis who just spoke and realise I don’t have a clue who he is.
 That’s not normal, surely.
 Although, judging by what I’ve seen of him, I don’t really want to know him.

 ‘Tia…you know, Hugo’s friend and my, er, ex,’ says Lewis, his face is getting more red by each word and by the end of telling the other guy who I am he’s flaming.
 It’s quite attractive, actually.
 He’s really adorable when he’s embarrassed but even when he’s red faced he’s still attractive.
 How is that even possible?

-.’
+‘Oh, her.’
 The boy I still don’t know nods in recognition.
 Well buddy, I can’t say the same for you.